JonathanFadera/employeesDB/README.md

   Install [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4).

   Install [MySQL2 package](https://www.npmjs.com/package/mysql2).

+  Run the application on the terminal with `npm start`.

 ## Usage
 As a small business owner, I want to be able to view and manage the departments, roles, and employees in Hogwart's School of Witchcraft and Wizardry.